milieudefensie/docs/docs/developers/tech-stack.md

-# Tech stack
+# Experimental tech stack

-This campaign website is build using the [Jamstack](https://jamstack.org/) architecture, which allows for fast iterations and innovation.
+Our experimental campaign website is build using the [Jamstack](https://jamstack.org/) architecture, which allows for fast iterations and innovation.
 All pages are statically generated at build time and served from a CDN.
 We're using Typescript for type safety and better code quality.

 :::info
 The list below is a concept, based on our experimental campaign website codebase.
 Our actual production tech stack differs (uses Plone CMS & Dato CMS).